Oziomajnr/Ozioma-Personal-Website/blog/_posts/2019-10-07-my-top-5-favorite-software-engineering-podcasts.md

 than reading a blog.
 They also interview some engineers too and they talk about how they were able to overcome obstacles to become software engineers.

-Podcasts have an advantage over blogs and videos because of its "passive consumption format", you do not have to be visually engaged in it to consume the content.
+Podcasts have an advantage over Blogs and videos because of its "passive consumption format", you do not have to be visually engaged in it to consume the content.
 You can listen to Podcasts while engaging in a variety of activities and it is something I have come to enjoy recently.